CAR-T Cell Therapy for Mesothelioma

 Early Results

-However, mature efficacy data from completed mesothelioma trials is not yet published.
-Results from ongoing trials will provide clearer guidance on survival benefits.
+Mature efficacy data from completed mesothelioma trials is not yet published in peer-reviewed literature.
+Results from ongoing trials, including EVEREST-2 and TNhYP218 at the NCI, will provide clearer guidance on survival benefits.

 Potential Side Effects